The ruins of Machu Picchu: climbing the Huayna Picchu

 You have surely seen a photo of Machu Picchu before.
 The mystical ruins of the citadel lie quietly in the endless Sacred Valley.
 Lush green and dense jungles surround the holy place, massive mountain ranges in the background are eye-catching.

-So is the dome-shaped peak towering in the centre of the archeological site: Huayna Picchu.
+So is the dome-shaped peak towering in the center of the archeological site: Huayna Picchu.
 This steep rock is worth a visit itself.
 We tell you what you need to know before climbing up for amazing views over Machu Picchu and the Andes landscapes.

 You thought the views from the citadel of Machu Picchu are incredible?
 Walking up the stairs towards the peak of Huayna Picchu grants you insane views over all of Machu Picchu from above, realizing the whole magnitude of this place.
-Since Huayna Picchu is lonely in the centre of this part of the valley, you have astonishing 360° views during your hike up.
+Since Huayna Picchu is lonely in the center of this part of the valley, you have astonishing 360° views during your hike up.

 You are looking down at massive rivers streaming in the far-down valley, having panoramic views of the jungles as you have not had them before.
 The mountain summits of the valley are extremely steep and rough, as you will notice from the top.
-Everything seems super far away, as if you were on a plane.
+Everything seems super far away as if you were on a plane.
 A hike well-worth the exhaustion.

-It is a Challenge
+Climbing the Huayna Picchu, It is a Challenge

 If you are doing sports regularly you should be able to walk up and down in a total of two hours, slow walkers might need an extra one.
 On your way further up you have to conquer different obstacles like the Huayna Picchu Tunnel.